thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 ## Additional specific exceptions

-The following list captures the specific limitations across the different databases of Embrace.
+The following list captures the specific limitations across the different databases of Connections.
 Databases not listed here have full support.

 <dl>
   <dlentry>